Abhijeet120603/AI-Driven-Prosthetic-Palm/README.md

 After that, connect it with the Raspberry Pi.
 Change the serial port name in the file "main_code/emg_data_extraction_code_rpi.py."
 After changing it, run the code.
 It will create a file named "emg_parameters.csv."
 This way, you can generate your own datasets.

 I have applied a machine learning algorithm for the actuation of fingers.
 The ML code will be uploaded shortly.

+The hand used in this project is 3D printed and I had uploaded the file of individual component.